Reference · Criteria Library

 Request documentation of network isolation testing; confirm that internal DNS resolution, authentication, and critical application access function when external connectivity is severed.
 Verify that an isolation test has been conducted within the past 12 months.

-Compute & Runtime DSCM-COMP draft
+Compute & Runtime DSCM-COMP complete

 L0 Unaware